bomonike/bomonike.github.io/devops-job-tasks.md

 The <strong>blue</strong> line showing ratings for "Your profile" above is hypothetical.

 The <strong>gap</strong> is the work needed to close the gap.

+QUESTION: For example, if the job requires a "3" in "Functional programming", what is the impact of requiring the candidate to be tested for that as if a "5" is needed?

+<a name="Categories"></a>

+## Categories

+Below are the categories:

 1. Organizational experience (Etiquette, Events, Presentations, OKRs, Planning, Incident Response)
 1. Security Habits (Email/Spam, Password managers, 2FA, signing, VPN, privacy, hashes)